AdobeDocs/workfront.de-DE/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-25-q4.md

 Previously, request forms were located only on the object for which they were created.

-For more information on request forms, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md). -->
+For more information on request forms, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md).
+-->

 ## Neugestaltung der Symbolleisten und Zugriffspunkte der Planungsansichten

 >[!NOTE]
 >
 >* Vorschau: 25.
 September 2025
->* Produktions-Schnellveröffentlichung: 15.
+>* Produktions-Schnellveröffentlichung: Donnerstag, 15.
 Oktober 2025
 >* Alle Produktionen: 16.
 Oktober 2025

 Die Anzeige, der Zugriff und die Verwaltung von Ansichten auf einer Datensatztypseite wurde neu gestaltet.